frankintech00/scran-vite/README.md

 # Scran: Recipe Sharing and Management Application

-A cross-platform, user-friendly recipe sharing and management application.
-The project incorporates Vite, React, and TailwindCSS v3.x, and is hosted on Firebase.
+Scran Vite is a web application built using Vite, React, and Firebase.
+The project is structured with a focus on modularity and scalability.

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)